 What do you call a breadless sandwich?
 Boring, that’s what.
 If you’re like us and you struggle to imagine a life without bread, don’t panic.
-We’ve found a healthy option to help satisfy that carb craving—Ezekiel bread.
-High in good things like fiber and nutrients and free from bad stuff like sugar, here’s why Ezekiel bread should be your top toast choice.
+We’ve found a healthy option to help satisfy that carb craving—sprouted grain bread.
+High in good things like fiber and nutrients and free from bad stuff like sugar, here’s why sprouted grain bread should be your top toast choice.

 It can be, depending on your health needs and goals, says Lauren Minchen, MPH, RDN, CDN, a New York-based Registered Dietitian.

 Sprouted grain bread is also known as “bible bread” or “manna bread.”
 Legend has it that it was named after a bread mentioned in Ezekiel 4:9 in the bible: “Take thou also unto thee wheat and barley and beans, and lentils and millet and fitches, and put them in one vessel, and make thee bread thereof.”